 Instructor: “If you don’t like what you see, turn it back off…”

-Most of the time, it takes a few moments for the joke to sink in.
-The instructor’s smirk usually accelerates the realization, which is: turn the light back off because you don’t want to see what is about to happen.
+Most of the time, it takes a few moments for the joke to sink in unless the instructor’s smirk accelerates the realization, which is:

 Never stop flying the plane, no matter what.